 Home and EU students may be eligible for a tuition fee loan to cover the costs of the course.

 Home students in England may be eligible for a student maintenance loan to help towards living costs and accommodation.

 About the training provider

-Each of the schools in CAT Teaching School Alliance has its own distinctive character, reflecting its local community and history, but all share the same commitment to the partnership’s ethos.
+Each of the schools working with the CAT Institute of Education has its own distinctive character, reflecting its local community and history, but all share the same commitment to the partnership’s ethos.

 We believe strongly in the personal growth of all staff within the school and take professional development seriously.